-Hot Springs of Cocalmayo – Machu Picchu
+Cocalmayo Hot Springs – Machu Picchu

-Where are the thermal baths of Cocalmayo?
+What are the thermal baths of Cocalmayo?

-- Their pools are located 20 minutes from the town of Santa Teresa in the province of the Convention, in Cusco – Peru; Precisely in the kilometer 135 of the line between Cusco and Quillabamba, to 1,600 msnm
+- Their pools are located 20 minutes from the town of Santa Teresa in the province of La Convención, in Cusco – Peru.
+Precisely at kilometer 135 of the railway line between Cusco and Quillabamba.

 How to get?

 To visit the thermal baths of Cocalmayo you can take any of the following routes that depart from the city of Cusco:

 - By bus from Cusco to Santa Teresa – Take a bus from the city of Cusco to Quillabamba (the company Turismo Ampay on Antonio Lorena avenue).
 Get off at the town of Santa María.
 The trip lasts approximately 5 hours.
 They are 221 km by paved road.
 The next destination is Santa Teresa, which is 25 kilometers from Santa María.
 From here you must take another vehicle to travel for 1 hour until you reach Santa Teresa.